stoly4R/ecs-task/README.md

 # ecs homework

-Following code provides to ability to create a simple ecs cluster with nginx and prometheus dockers in eu-central-1 region.<br>
+Following code provides to ability to create a simple ecs cluster with nginx/grafana/prometheus dockers.<br>
 To deply the environment please use deploy.sh script:<br>
 ```
    ./deploy.sh --deploy: to create an environment